Southern Nazarene Girls Volleyball Camp

 Ingram resides in Yukon and has a son named Kade.

-Coming back to her alma mater, Nikki Dieball returns to the volleyball coaching staff for her fourth season as an assistant coach.
+Coming back to her alma mater, Nikki Dieball returns to the volleyball coaching staff for her sixth season as an assistant coach.

 Dieball played an integral part in SNU's GAC Championships run in which the Storm won the schools first GAC Tournament title and advanced to the NCAA Division II National Tournament in 2016.